cyve/performance-guidelines/doctrine.md

 - Do not map foreign keys to fields in an entity
 - Define transactions explicitally
 - Initialize collections in the constructor
+- Avoid using `findAll()` on big tables, use pagination/batch processing instead
+- Avoid calling `flush()` more than once
+- Disable SQL logger for background jobs

 ### Links
 - https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/improving-performance.html